oneapi-src/oneDAL/docs/source/onedal/appendix/decision-tree.rst

 .. image:: images/decision-tree-structure.png
   :width: 600

-The test is a rule for partitioning of the feature space.
-The test depends on feature values.
-Each outcome of the test represents an appropriate hypercube associated with both the test and one of descending branches.
+A test is a rule for partitioning the feature space.
+A test depends on feature values.
+Each outcome of a test represents an appropriate hypercube associated with both the test and one of the descending branches.
 If the test is a Boolean expression (for example, :math:`f < c` or :math:`f = c`, where :math:`f` is a feature and :math:`c` is a constant fitted during decision tree induction), the inducted decision tree is a